-Our company was started more than twenty five years ago by my parents Ron and Susan Wickersham.
+Our company was started in March of 1969 by my parents Ron and Susan Wickersham.
 Originally it was a consulting firm that worked closely with the Grateful Dead, Jefferson Airplane, Crosby Stills Nash & Young and the like.
 We were trying to improve the quality of live sound and recordings of live concerts.

 After improving many aspects of the sound system and live recording techniques, the guitars and basses the musicians were playing needed attention to further improve the live concert experience.
 Too much noise and too many repairs required for a touring band to deal with.
 It was clearly time to improve the electronics.